 Medical Laboratory Technician

-Learn about our Medical Laboratory Technician Associate degree program, admission criteria and clinical application.
+Learn about our Medical Laboratory Technician Associate in Science degree program, admission criteria and clinical application.

 What is a medical laboratory technician?